 Acceptance and commitment therapy can be conducted online and in person.
 It can help diffuse the impact of negative emotions (known in clinical psychology as cognitive defusion) and reshape your thinking to treat depression, anxiety, and other similar mental disorders.
 The Association for Contextual Behavioral Science has a wealth of resources on ACT therapy and behavior therapy.

-What Is Acceptance And Commitment Therapy?
+What's The Goal Of Acceptance And Commitment Therapy?

-An anxious brain is on constant alert, cycling through different scenarios in which things can go from wrong to even worse than that.
-When you allow these emotions to pass, you can find a peaceful well sitting on the other side of your thoughts instead of a warring ocean.
+An anxious brain is on constant alert, cycling through different scenarios in which things can go from wrong, or even alright, to worse.
+When you allow these emotions to pass, you can find a peaceful pond sitting on the other side of your thoughts instead of a warring ocean.

-Here are some reminders while you process difficult emotions:
+Here are some reminders to consider: